 This information you can find in the release notes file that is contained in every Vissim installation and service pack in the \Doc\Eng folder.
 It can also be viewed on our setup website: http://cgi.ptvgroup.com/php/vision-setups/?lng=en.

 Along with each service pack also a setup of the updated Vissim Viewer version is posted in the service pack download area (http://cgi.ptvgroup.com/cgi-bin/de/traffic/vissim_download.pl).
 This site also contains instructions on how to use the updated Viewer version.

 We do not guarantee that different releases produce the same results.
 The reproducibility between releases is not given.
 Even different service packs can give different results.

-But generally, models built in lower releases of Vissim can be read in higher releases.
+But generally, models built in earlier releases of Vissim can be read in later releases.